hariprasadraja/dotfiles/README.md

 ## Why

 I have been spending my time in both Linux & Mac platforms, It make me harder to do workarounds in the bash environment.
-Both Mac and Linux shares most of the same commands but their arguments and listings differs a lot.
-In most of the time, I have to depend on aliases to handle things faster which hides the actual usage of arguments.
+Both Since, Mac and Linux differs a lot in bash commands,so I have to depend on aliases to handle things faster which hides the actual usage of arguments.
+To solve this, I have build a customizable bash configuraion

 ## Works Under